BecTome/Udacity_Azure-ML-Capstone/README.md

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

-For this experiment, we've chosen [LighGBM](https://lightgbm.readthedocs.io/en/latest/), an Open Source library developed by MicroSoft with python API.
+For this experiment, we've chosen [LightGBM](https://lightgbm.readthedocs.io/en/latest/), an Open Source library developed by MicroSoft with python API.
 Inside this library, we choose LGBMClassifier, a Gradient Boosting based algorithm for classification.

 This library, is well known because their algorithms are computationally fast and lead to good results in terms of accuracy.
 Indeed, it is one of the most used ML algorithm in Kaggle platform.